 Marcus Bianchi, PE

 Jim has had more than 20 years of experience focused on the design of high-performance buildings through integrated, climate-adaptive, and energy-efficient design solutions.
-In addition to design experience, his resume includes time at the National Renewable Energy Laboratory (NREL) providing energy modeling services and analysis of renewable energy systems, and several years at a national general contractor where he led their efforts promoting and implementing low-energy design on projects.
-Jim is currently a member of several ASHRAE committees including GPC 36P, “High Performance Sequences of Operation for HVAC Systems” and has served on the board of directors for both the Colorado and Minnesota USGBC Chapters.
+In addition to design experience, his resume includes time at NREL providing energy modeling services and analysis of renewable energy systems, and several years at a national general contractor where he led their efforts promoting and implementing low-energy design on projects.
+Jim is currently a member of several ASHRAE committees including GPC 36P, “High Performance Sequences of Operation for HVAC Systems” and has served on the board of directors for both the Colorado and Minnesota USGBC chapters.

 Tom Hootman, AIA